Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Abstract Background Cellular miRNAs play an important role in the regulation of gene expression in eukaryotes.
+BACKGROUND: Cellular miRNAs play an important role in the regulation of gene expression in eukaryotes.
 Recently, miRNAs have also been shown to be able to target and inhibit viral gene expression.
 Computational predictions revealed earlier that the HIV-1 genome includes regions that may be potentially targeted by human miRNAs.
 Here we report the functionality of predicted miR-29a target site in the HIV-1 nef gene.
-Results We find that the human miRNAs hsa-miR-29a and 29b are expressed in human peripheral blood mononuclear cells.
+RESULTS: We find that the human miRNAs hsa-miR-29a and 29b are expressed in human peripheral blood mononuclear cells.
 Expression of a luciferase reporter bearing the nef miR-29a target site was decreased compared to the luciferase construct without the target site.
 Locked nucleic acid modified anti-miRNAs targeted against hsa-miR-29a and 29b specifically reversed the inhibitory effect mediated by cellular miRNAs on the target site.
 Ectopic expression of the miRNA results in repression of the target Nef protein and reduction of virus levels.
-Conclusion Our results show that the cellular miRNA hsa-miR29a downregulates the expression of Nef protein and interferes with HIV-1 replication.
+CONCLUSION: Our results show that the cellular miRNA hsa-miR29a downregulates the expression of Nef protein and interferes with HIV-1 replication.

-Original publication
+More information Original publication

 DOI